 Implementation Details

-This chapter describes some relevant implementation details regarding the modules described in chapter 5..
+This chapter describes some relevant implementation details regarding the modules described in chapter 5.

 6.1.
 Services

 The services Users, Execute Code, Challenges and Validations have implementation details which are specific of each service but also share other cross-service implementations like for input validation and error handling, below are described such implementation details.